-41. All subdivision works associated with the development of the land must be carried out in such a manner so as not to unreasonably cause injury to, or unreasonably

-- (a) emission from activities or equipment related to the use or development, including noise and vibration, which can be detected by a person at the boundary with another property; and/or - (b) transport of materials, goods or commodities to or from the land; and/or - (c) appearance of any building, works or materials. - 42.
+- 42. All subdivision works associated with the development of the land must be carried out in such a manner so as not to unreasonably cause injury to, or unreasonably prejudice or affect the amenity, function and safety of any adjoining or adjacent land, and of any person therein or in the vicinity thereof, by reason of - - (a) emission from activities or equipment related to the use or development, including noise and vibration, which can be detected by a person at the boundary with another property; and/or - (b) transport of materials, goods or commodities to or from the land; and/or - (c) appearance of any building, works or materials. - 43.
 Any accumulation of vegetation, building debris or other unwanted material must be disposed of by removal from the land in an approved manner.
-No burning of such materials on-site will be permitted unless approved in writing by the Council's General Manager. - 43.
+No burning of such materials on-site will be permitted unless approved in writing by the Council's General Manager. - 44.
 Public roadways or footpaths must not be used for the storage of any construction materials or wastes, for the loading/unloading of any vehicle or equipment; or for the carrying out of any work, process or tasks associated with the subdivision during the construction period.